Nosewall/Nosewall/README.md

 🏫 - I'm a 2nd year student in the Computer Systems Technology diploma at BCIT, speciaizing in artificial intelligence and machine learning.
 I also love taking online courses about anything and everything that I find interesting.

 💌 - If you'd like to reach out to me, shoot me an email at NolanNordwall@gmail.com.
-Check out my portfolio at https://softwaresorcerer.com/
+You can also check out my previous work on my portfolio at https://softwaresorcerer.com/

 Thanks for checking out my github!
 Let's build some radical stuff together!